Congratulations, Class of 2021!

-While we are unable to gather in person for convocation this year, UVic is still proud of the resilience you have shown in these ever-changing times.
-To mark the occasion, UVic has instead created a virtual graduation experience, where the university community can join in the celebration of your great achievement.
+While we are still unable to gather in person for convocation, UVic remains proud of the resilience you have shown in these ever-changing times.
+To mark the occasion, UVic has created a virtual graduation experience, where the university community can join in the celebration of your great achievement.

 Fine Arts Certificates & Diplomas

-Each year, the Victoria Medal is awarded to the Fine Arts undergraduate student with the highest GPA during their period of study.
-This year, we are proud to celebrate the accomplishments of School of Music voice student Chelsea Kutyn with this special message from Acting Dean Allana Lindgren.
+Each year, the Victoria Medal is awarded to the Fine Arts undergraduate student earning the highest GPA.
+This year, we are proud to celebrate School of Music student Boyana Makedonska with this special message from Acting Dean Allana Lindgren.

 Art History & Visual Studies

 “On behalf of the department, I want to offer you all sincere congratulations on your achievement on graduating in the year of 2021,” says department chair Marcus Milwright.
 “It’s always a great achievement to come to the end of a degree program—but particularly in this year, with all of its challenges, you should be especially proud with what you’ve managed to achieve.”